Universal Music Group: Santa Monica

-UMG's operational headquarters are located in Santa Monica.
+UMG's operational headquarters are located in Santa Monica, California.
 Interscope-Geffen-A&M and Universal Music Enterprises (UME), the company's catalog division, are headquartered in Santa Monica.
 Def Jam, Island and Republic Records also maintain offices there.
 UMG chairman & CEO Lucian Grainge is based at the company's Santa Monica offices.
 Universal Music Publishing is also headquartered in the city.

 Hollywood

 Capitol Music Group is headquartered at the Capitol Records Building in Hollywood.
 Universal Music Latin Entertainment is also headquartered in Hollywood.

 Woodland Hills

 Universal Music Group operates a secondary office in Woodland Hills that includes finance, royalty, and operations functions.

 Miami

 Universal Music Latin Entertainment is headquartered in Miami, Florida.

 Nashville

 Universal Music Group Nashville is headquartered in Nashville, Tennessee.

 New York City

 UMG has offices in New York City where Island Records, Def Jam Recordings, Republic Records, Verve Label Group, and Spinefarm Records are headquartered.
+By 2027, UMG will move their New York offices to PENN 2 which is adjacent to Madison Square Garden and above Penn Station.